 Research by Restaurant Business shows that the majority or 78 percent of orders for delivery are routed through the restaurant while only 22 percent are placed via third-party delivery companies.
 These figures are very encouraging for restaurateurs who are keen on operating their own delivery service.

 There are several advantages to keeping the delivery in-house.
-For starters, having your own delivery system allows for better control over the customer experience and helps ensure the restaurant's high-quality experience is maintained.
+For starters, having your own last mile delivery system allows for better control over the customer experience and helps ensure the restaurant's high-quality experience is maintained.
 Research by the Service Management Group revealed that 35 percent of home-diners faced problems with the outsourced delivery service, and restaurants bore these complaints' brunt.

 However, setting up and operating in-house delivery services is no easy feat.
 Restaurateurs should analyze, plan, and budget carefully before choosing this option.
 Below are some factors to consider for restaurants interested in developing their delivery service rather than outsourcing.

 Delivery Vehicles and Parking- Restaurants must purchase their delivery vehicles or couriers.
 This could be a problem if the restaurant doesn't have much parking space, given that the delivery fleets will have to compete with dine-in customers' vehicles for space.

 Gas Money-Aside from the money for gas, restaurants also have to invest in a system to track fuel consumption for both owned vehicles or couriers.

 Hiring and Supervising Staff- Restaurants servicing more than 30 orders per day will need to hire dedicated staff for order delivery.
 This employee is responsible for receiving orders, ensuring correct order preparations, and double-checking before delivery, among others.